 A student's person, personal belongings and automobile/bicycle/other form of transportation is subject to search when a staff member has reasonable suspicion to believe that the student is in possession of anything that is a violation of the criminal law or of the disciplinary policies of the collaborative, or the student is in possession of anything which is evidence of criminal or disciplinary violation.
+At times it may be necessary to do a random search of students when there is reasonable suspicion of substances in the school.
 Cell phones and any other electronic devices are subject to search and seize.
 A search of a student's person may include the use of a breathalyzer or a urinalysis drug screen when there is reasonable suspicion to believe that the student is under the influence of alcohol or a controlled substance.
 The refusal of a student to participate in the breathalyzer test or urinalysis drug screen will lead to a disciplinary penalty equal to the offense of which the student is suspected.
 Any item may be seized during the course of a search.
 In the event that a student refuses a search of their person or personal belongings, a parent/guardian will be contacted and the student's enrollment may be terminated.